 The Company recognizes fees for a-la-carte rentals ratably over the rental period, which starts with the date of delivery of rental product to the customer.
-A-la-carte rental orders can be placed up to four months prior to the rental start date (reduced to two months prior to the rental start date in October 2023) and the customer's payment form is charged upon order confirmation.
+A-la-carte rental orders can be placed up to four months prior to the rental start date (increased from two months prior to the rental start date beginning in June 2024) and the customer's payment form is charged upon order confirmation.
 The Company defers recognizing the fees and any related promotions for a-la-carte rentals until the date of delivery, and then recognizes those fees ratably over the four- or eight-day rental period.

 The Company accrues for credits and refunds issued subsequent to the balance sheet date that relate to rentals prior to the balance sheet date.
-These amounts were not material as of October 31, 2023 and January 31, 2023.
+These amounts were not material as of October 31, 2024 and January 31, 2024.